MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 - [Enable email subscriptions](../admin/service-admin-portal-export-sharing.md) for all members of the organization.

-- Enable all members of the organization, or just specific users, to send email subscriptions to external users.
+- Enable all members of the organization, or specific users, to send email subscriptions to external users.
 See [Invite external users to your organization](../admin/service-admin-portal-export-sharing.md).

 - [Enable specific attachment formats](../admin/service-admin-portal-export-sharing.md) for paginated report subscriptions (PDF, PowerPoint presentation (PPTX), Excel Workbook (XLSX), Word Document (DOCX), CSV file, and XML).